We may earn income from links in this post. Please read this Disclosure for details.

 - Casa de la Paz (vegan cooking/literature).

 Request a hard copy or electronic PDF of the resort map when you check in.
-There’s free wifi that works well throughout the property.
+There’s free wifi that works well throughout the property, but it’s very helpful to have a hard copy of the map.

 This resort map shows the casas or buildings and property amenities at Hotel Xcaret Arte.
 (Courtesy: Grupo Xcaret)